-Since 1973, Dr. Imber has continued to serve as a Professor of Special Education as well as an advocate, consultant to parents and schools, as an independent educational evaluator and as an expert on a national basis for personal injury and other matters.
-He has completed his 48th year as a professor of Special Education at a nationally accredited state institution of higher education which offers undergraduate degrees, master's degrees as well as a doctoral degree in Special Education.
+Dr Imber served as a Professor of Special Education from 1973 through 2021.
+He has completed his 48th year as a professor of Special Education at a nationally accredited state institution of higher education which offers undergraduate degrees master's degrees as well as a doctoral degree in Special Education.

 Dr. Imber has worked on cases with children, adolescents and adults with a broad array of disabilities.